Austin access, Hill Country driving, and reservation timing

 The road into Wimberley is part of the appeal, but only if you do not treat it like dead time before the real day begins.
 Give yourself enough margin that arrival still feels like the start of the trip, not the part where you are already behind.

-Arrival strategy matters more than people think
+Arrival notes matters more than people think

 Wimberley feels easiest when you arrive with a plan for parking, lunch, or check-in already made.
 If you show up at peak weekend pressure hoping the town will sort itself out, the first two hours can get surprisingly sloppy.